The Difference Between Physics, Metaphysics, Science, and Pseudoscience

 Science Versus Pseudoscience

-Pseudoscience, or fake science, doesn’t imply trickery per-say, it more-so implies lack of scientific method.
-It can include conclusions about the physical universe, behavior, philosophical concepts, and old disproven theories like astrology, aether, and alchemy.
+With that in mind, pseudoscience, or fake science, doesn’t imply trickery per-say, it more-so implies lack of scientific method.
+It can include conclusions about the physical universe, behavior, philosophical concepts, and old disproven theories like astrology, aether, and alchemy (just like metaphysics)… but the difference is pseudoscience denotes an attempt to pass this shaky form of metaphysics off as science, where metaphysics is more likely to try to come up with a hypothesis for actual science to test.

 There are many ways to define pseudoscience, and sometimes the word “junk science” or “BS”, is used to describe sparse data, bad conclusions, lack of the scientific method, and the general mixing of science, metaphysics, and even theological concepts.